sunsmarterjie/ChatterBox/README.md

 * **Chatterbox Model** - We establish the ChatterBox model in a dual-branch architecture to solve multi-round referring and grounding problem.

-### We clarify that our multi-round referring and grounding (MRG) is distinct from multi single-round referring and grounding.
-The logical coherence between dialogues (see [CB-LC](https://drive.google.com/file/d/1C0XyMyhLRzdSDbtWAiGdW1rjljop0sMe/view?usp=sharing)), is crucial for an interactive chat agent, and we are the first on this problem.

 ## Updates
  * **` Jan.
 24th, 2024`:** The [paper](https://arxiv.org/abs/2401.13307), code, and [dataset](CB-300K) is released.